gomezanab/deltamalgo/README.md

 ============

 1) Copy the deltamalgo folder to the plugins folder inside Fiji
-2) You may need to Launch Fiji again.
+2) You may need to launch Fiji again.

 Usage
 ============